-Some states are evolving to include same-sex couples as persons able to legally marry.
-However, states that do not recognize same-sex marriages as legal may not acknowledge such marriages from other states, where they are legal.
+Some states are evolving to include same-sex couples as persons able to marry legally.
+However, states that do not recognize same-sex marriages as legal may not acknowledge such marriages from other states where they are legal.
 The definition of marriage is changing and becoming more inclusive of all people in society.
 As this belief grows in the public, the law may follow suit.
-Speak with an attorney in your area to learn more about the law in your state regarding persons able enter legally recognized marriages.
+Speak with an attorney in your area to learn more about the law in your state regarding persons able to enter legally recognized marriages.

 Alternatively, no-fault divorce does not require legal grounds of a wrong perpetrated by one of the parties.
 There does not need to be a reason for a no-fault divorce.
 One or both parties may choose to end the marriage and may file for divorce to terminate the marital contract.
 No-fault divorce is the most common kind of dissolution and the type available in most states.